eclipse-hono/hono/site/content/api/Command-And-Control-API.md

 **Link establishment**

-The following sequence diagram shows the necessary links that need to be established to enable sending back a response to the Business Application:
+The following sequence diagram shows the necessary links that need to be established to enable sending a command response to the Business Application:

 ![Send Command](../command_control_receive_preconditions.png)